arashmok/motion-sensor/README.md

-# Mongoose OS Motion detector application
+# Mongoose OS motion detector application

 ## Overview

-This application sends MQTT message to the broker when a movement detected (by a PIR sensor).
+This application sends a MQTT message to the broker when a movement detected (by a PIR sensor).